History of artificial neural networks: Recurrent network architectures

 One origin of the recurrent neural network (RNN) was statistical mechanics.
 The Ising model was developed by Wilhelm Lenz and Ernst Ising in the 1920s as a simple statistical mechanical model of magnets at equilibrium.
 Glauber in 1963 studied the Ising model evolving in time, as a process towards equilibrium (Glauber dynamics), adding in the component of time.
 Shun'ichi Amari in 1972 proposed to modify the weights of an Ising model by Hebbian learning rule as a model of associative memory, adding in the component of learning.
-This was popularized as the Hopfield network (1982).
+This was popularised as the Hopfield network (1982).

 Another origin of RNN was neuroscience.
 The word "recurrent" is used to describe loop-like structures in anatomy.
-In 1901, Cajal observed "recurrent semicircles" in the cerebellar cortex.
-In 1933, Lorente de Nó discovered "recurrent, reciprocal connections" by Golgi's method, and proposed that excitatory loops explain certain aspects of the vestibulo-ocular reflex.
-Hebb considered "reverberating circuit" as an explanation for short-term memory.
+In 1901, Santiago Ramón y Cajal observed "recurrent semicircles" in the cerebellar cortex.
+In 1933, Rafael Lorente de Nó discovered "recurrent, reciprocal connections" by Golgi's method, and proposed that excitatory loops explain certain aspects of the vestibulo-ocular reflex.
+Hebb considered "reverberating circuits" as an explanation for short-term memory.
 (McCulloch & Pitts 1943) considered neural networks that contains cycles, and noted that the current activity of such networks can be affected by activity indefinitely far in the past.

 Two early influential works were the Jordan network (1986) and the Elman network (1990), which applied RNN to study cognitive psychology.
-In 1993, a neural history compressor system solved a "Very Deep Learning" task that required more than 1000 subsequent layers in an RNN unfolded in time.
+In 1993, a "neural history compressor" system by Schmidhuber solved a task that required more than 1000 subsequent layers in an RNN unfolded in time.

-LSTM
+Long short-term memory

-Sepp Hochreiter's diploma thesis (1991) proposed the neural history compressor, and identified and analyzed the vanishing gradient problem.
-In 1993, a neural history compressor system solved a "Very Deep Learning" task that required more than 1000 subsequent layers in an RNN unfolded in time.
-Hochreiter proposed recurrent residual connections to solve the vanishing gradient problem.
-This led to the long short-term memory (LSTM), published in 1995.
+Sepp Hochreiter's diploma thesis (1991) identified and analysed the vanishing gradient problem.
+Hochreiter suggested recurrent residual connections to solve the problem, leading to the publication of long short-term memory (LSTM) in 1995, which set accuracy records in multiple applications domains.
 LSTM can learn "very deep learning" tasks with long credit assignment paths that require memories of events that happened thousands of discrete time steps before.
-That LSTM was not yet the modern architecture, which required a "forget gate", introduced in 1999, which became the standard RNN architecture.
+That LSTM was not yet the modern architecture, requiring the "forget gate" introduced in 1999, which became the standard RNN architecture.

-Long short-term memory (LSTM) networks were invented by Hochreiter and Schmidhuber in 1995 and set accuracy records in multiple applications domains.
-It became the default choice for RNN architecture.

 Around 2006, LSTM started to revolutionize speech recognition, outperforming traditional models in certain speech applications.
 LSTM also improved large-vocabulary speech recognition and text-to-speech synthesis and was used in Google voice search, and dictation on Android devices.

-LSTM broke records for improved machine translation, language modeling and Multilingual Language Processing.
+LSTM broke records for improved machine translation, language modeling, and multilingual language processing.
 LSTM combined with convolutional neural networks (CNNs) improved automatic image captioning.